rly/PoGo-Raid-Organizer/README.md

 ## Introduction

-This Discord bot listens to a Discord channel for raid announcements by the GymHuntrBot (http://discord.pokehuntr.com).
-It replaces the raid announcement with an enhanced announcement with a Google Maps URL, map image, and raid end time.
+This Discord bot automatically replaces GymHuntrBot's raid announcements with a post that includes a Google Maps URL to the gym and the raid end time.

-In addition, it allows users to get info on an active raid at a given gym in any channel, and also create temporary raid channels for coordinating raid battles.
+In addition, this bot supports useful commands that users can enter in any channel to get information about an active raid at a specified gym or locate a gym/raid,.

+The bot also has the option (currently disabled) to create temporary raid channels for coordinating raid battles.
 Raid channels that are inactive or are past the raid end time are automatically deleted.

-Optionally, if GymHuntrBot announces a raid for a pokemon on the approved list, this bot will automatically create a new temporary raid channel for coordinating raid battles.

 ## Commands